alecbideri/Prescripto/frontend/src/pages/pages.md

 only functions that were introduced were `filtering` that links to the appropriate appointment filtered through the `doctor's ID` .

+### Filter on mobile

+On mobile there is an action button to show or hide the filtering options of the specialities available, implementation came late but seamlessly the create beautiful appealing look .

 N.B : Everything was tested on `dummy data `. available in the assets , front-end and `assets.js file` .

 ## Appointment